mgnsk/sync-format.nvim/README.md

 - In-place formatting only, no stdin support.
 - Simple configuration.
+- Can run multiple formatters in sequence.
-- Preserves scroll positions when editing the same buffer in multiple windows at different positions.
+- Preserves scroll positions when editing the same buffer in multiple windows at different positions by using the `edit` command to reload the buffer.

 ## Installation